garciart/flask-demo/tracker/tracker_06/README.md

 └── requirements.txt
 ```

-Review the code and run your application.
+Once you are finished reviewing the code, start your application.
 Do not forget to activate your Python virtual environment first!

 > **NOTE** - Enclose options in quotation marks when using special characters.